geeksblabla/geeksblabla.com/blablas/ep103/index.md

 1:54:00 - Layer 2 (L2 solutions).

-2:00:00 - Now anything/nothing can be sold as NFT, do you think that it's now mainstream?
+2:00:00 - Now, anything/nothing can be sold as NFT.
+Do you think that it's now mainstream?

-2:09:00 - What if DeFi ?
+2:09:00 - What if DeFi?

-2:12:00 - What are the existing Defi apps ?
+2:12:00 - What are the existing Defi apps?

 2:15:00 - Uniswap/sushi swap.

-2:35:00 - Wrap up & Goodbye.

 ## Links